I wasn’t expecting to see her that morning.

 Diyaluma Falls is located about 25 km south of Lipton’s Seat so it’ll take you another hour and a half to get there.
 It’s definitely worth it.
-As described, I visited Diyaluma Falls as part of my private car charter with Nawshad Tours Lanka, but you can also go on this day tour from Klook.
+As described, I visited Diyaluma Falls as part of my private car charter with Nawshad Tours Lanka but you can also go there on a guided tour.

 4. Nuwara Eliya